Turmeric is an ancient spice valued for both its medicinal and culinary properties.

 Turmeric also provides cosmetic benefits to the skin.

-Not only does it assist in treating conditions that cause discomfort to the skin, but it also improves healing of wounds and acne scars and boosts the skin’s natural glow (3).
+It improves the healing of wounds and acne scars and boosts the skin’s natural glow (3).

-These benefits are brought primarily by and its ability to reduce inflammation for the skin and boost healing with its antioxidant power (3).
+These benefits are brought primarily by and its ability to boost healing with its antioxidant power (3).

 - Improves Brain Function

-This compounds assists the brain in continuing to produce ample brain-derived neurotrophic factor, which has been linked to a boost in brain function and reduction in memory loss (2).
+This compound assists the brain in continuing to produce ample brain-derived neurotrophic factor, which has been linked to a boost in brain function (2).

 - Promotes Healthy Aging